ibm-cloud-docs/hs-crypto/use_case.md

 ## VMware image protection with Keep Your Own Keys

 Similar to data at rest protection, {{site.data.keyword.hscrypto}} can also protect VMware image at rest for encryption and decryption through VMware Key Management Interoperability Protocol.

+As a single-tenant service, {{site.data.keyword.hscrypto}} offers dedicated control of the Hardware Security Module for VMware images per customer. {{site.data.keyword.hscrypto}} extends the family of key management services in the {{site.data.keyword.cloud_notm}} towards single-tenant instances with dedicated hardware secret control.

 ![VMware image protection with KYOK](image/byok_vm.png "VMware image protection with KYOK")